-Navy Enlisted Rating (Job) Descriptions and Qualification Factors
+Navy Enlisted Nuclear Field Rating Descriptions and Qualifications

 Note: NF is not an actual rating, but rather a specialized enlistment program.

 NF candidates must be U.S. citizens.
 Candidates must also not have reached their 25th birthday by the time they enter active duty (ship out to basic training).
 However, age-waivers will be considered on a case-by-case basis.
-Applicants must be a high school diploma graduate (not GED) with successful completion of one year of Algebra, and able to meet Secret security clearance requirements.
+Applicants must be a high school diploma graduate (not GED) with successful completion of one year of algebra, and able to meet Secret security clearance requirements.

 Active duty obligation is six years.
 Applicants must enlist for four years and concurrently execute an agreement to extend their enlistment for 24 months to accommodate the additional training involved.

 Personnel selected for nuclear training enter the Navy in pay grade E-3.
 Accelerated advancement to pay grade E-4 is authorized after personnel completes all advancement-in-rate requirements (to include minimum time in rate) and “A” School, provided eligibility in the NF Program is maintained.